-'Why be Moral?' is a question that dates back to Plato.
-Some suppose that morality
+"Why be Moral?" is a question that dates back to Plato.
+Some suppose

-is socially necessary, a culturally evolved device that counteracts our nasty natures
+that morality is socially necessary, a culturally evolved device that counteracts

-The course concludes with some fictional amoralists and putative 'great men' - Dorian Gray from Oscar Wilde's The Picture of Dorian Gray, Valmont and Merteuil from Laclos' Dangerous Liaisons, Raskolnikov from Dostoevsky's Crime and Punishment, Stavrogin from Dostoevsky's Demons, Richard III, Falstaff and Prince Hal from Shakespeare's history plays and Mr William Elliot from Jane Austen's Persuasion.
+The paper concludes with some fictional amoralists and putative "great men" - Dorian Gray from Oscar Wilde's The Picture of Dorian Gray, Valmont and Merteuil from Laclos' Dangerous Liaisons, Raskolnikov from Dostoevsky's Crime and Punishment, Stavrogin from Dostoevsky's Demons, Richard III, Falstaff and Prince Hal from Shakespeare's history plays and Mr William Elliot from Jane Austen's Persuasion.
 In case you are concerned, you don't have to read all the relevant texts - movies are sometimes an option to bring you up to speed.

 |Paper title||Why Be Moral?|